Sajan/SlackBot/README.md

       -token string
             slack authentication token
       -username string
-            Username to use when posting
+            username to use when posting
 This program also accepts input from stdin.